coodest/highwayRL/readme.md

 ## How to run the code

 All experiments can be conducted within a docker container.
-Before you can run and see the results, you need to obtain the image with all decencies installed.
+Before you can run and see the results, you need to obtain the image with all dependencies installed.
 Please see the following for more details.

-### 1. Prerequisite 📥
+### 1) Prerequisite 📥
-A Docker with the Nvidia GPU accessible should be on the Linux distribution.
+A docker with the Nvidia GPU accessible should be on the Linux distribution.
 The tested Linux distributions are Ubuntu 22.04 LTS and Fedora 39, and the docker version is 24.0.5.

-### 2. Build or pull the docker image 🐳
+### 2) Build or pull the docker image 🐳
 The docker image with dependencies and RL environment setup is required.
 One could build the docker image locally by:

  sudo docker image build docker/ml/pt_0.2 --tag meetingdocker/ml:pt_0.2 --build-arg UID=$(id -u) sudo docker image build docker/rl/pt_0.2 --tag meetingdocker/rl:pt_0.2

 Or download the built image when running the code.

-### 3. Run the code 🏃
+### 3) Run the code 🏃
+The default experiment setting trains a highway RL agent for a `Simple Maze` environment using 10M frames, by running the command below:

  ./run.sh

 ## Changing the running setups
+Before changing the settings, we briefly introduce the folder structure to help you find the settings to control the training.

+### 1) Folder structure and file organization
+The root folder contains files for basic interaction with the code, including `run.sh` used to fire an experiment run.

+Environmental information is stored in the `assets` folder.

 All source files (in the `src` folder) are organized by the structure of levels:

-`app-level`: top level of the code, defining the overall running logic of the application.
+- `app-level`: the general level of the code, defining the overall running logic of the application.

-`module-level`: middle level to store all components of the application.
+- `module-level`: middle level to store all components of the application.

-`util-level`: tools and utilities used by modules at the bottom level.
+- `util-level`: tools and utilities used by modules at the bottom level.

+### 2) Files of the control panel
+Generally, TWO places are controlling the settings to train the RL agent.

-In the `module-level`, `context.py` acts as the control panel for experiment setup.
+In the `module-level`, `context.py` acts as the main control panel for experiment setup.
 The class `Context` is the structure to store the default value of options, which can be specified and overridden by the class `Profile`.
 A customized profile can be done by editing and adding the option with a value you desire.

-Finally, the `run.sh` file gives the ability to set the RL environmental information of the experiments.
-For example, change `atari` to `football` for `ENV_TYPE` in line 22 of `run.sh` will switch to GRF environments.
+Meanwhile, the `run.sh` file in root folder gives the ability to set the RL environmental information of the experiments.
+For example, changing `maze` to `football` for `ENV_TYPE` in line 22 of `run.sh` will switch to GRF environments.
+Specific environments can be found and modified in the file under `assets` (unused environments can be commented out by `#`).

 ## Citation